University-of-Mons/sismic-tutorial/sismic-tutorial.md

    <img src="figures/mock-up.png">
 </p>

 The methodology also suggests to work in an iterative way.
 We will do so by first carrying out all the aforementioned steps for implementing a basic Cruise Control and then iterating over these steps again to add extend the model to an Adaptative Cruise Control.
+All the files of this tutorial can be found on [this GitHub repository](https://github.com/University-of-Mons/sismic-tutorial).

 # Design phase